 ACM: How do you see the relationship of the contemporary tanka in America to the tradition in/from Japan?

 I think there’s probably a large disconnect between contemporary American and Japanese tanka.
 Tanka has not had [nearly as much of] the benefit that haiku has had in having significantly well-informed scholars and writers who are writing extensively about tanka.
 There are a number of fine translators, but no one writing about tanka esthetics the way Harold Henderson, R. H. Blyth, and William Higginson have for haiku.
 We also need more anthologies of English-language tanka so we can record our progress.
-Footsteps in the Fog (Press Here) and Wind Five Folded (AHA Books), both in 1994, were the first anthologies of tanka written in English.
+Footsteps in the Fog (Press Here) and Wind Five Folded (AHA Books), both in 1994, were the first and second anthologies of tanka written in English.
 Since then, we haven’t had enough similar books.
 [This situation has now changed, of course.]

 In recent years, there has been a wonderful burst in information and cross-pollination between haiku poets in America and Japan, and I suspect there is a similar potential for tanka.
 Perhaps we are just now starting that interaction, but it has a long way to go to catch up to where haiku is, which itself is just beginning.
 My sense of English-language tanka, though, is that a significant number of people who write tanka have developed the genre to such a degree that, like haiku for several decades now, tanka in English is now mature enough to be independent from Japan.
 It should never lose touch with Japan, though!